 Many people who first worry that the water might taste “metallic” are soon impressed by the crisp and clean taste that copper seems to impart to the water it holds.

-Try using a copper vessel regularly for your drinking water, and you may find that you take a liking to it.
+So try using a copper vessel regularly for your drinking water, and you may find it to your liking.

 Guest Post by: Nathan Platt, the founder of CopperVedics bottles, a small selection of water bottles made from pure copper, food-grade silicone seals and conscious design.
 Nathan first found copper water bottles while traveling through India and was inspired by the simple elegance and healthy properties that they embodied.
 Today CopperVedics is reaching out to work with charities who help improve access to clean water in India and around the world.